Montessori at 8 months old has been such a fun age of exploration and learning!

-Board books are great for the early years, we have gotten much use out of our collection of board books.
-Some of your favorites include
+We have gotten much use out of our collection of board books.
+Some of our favorites include

-These are just a few favorites that are Montessori aligned board book with realistic pictures used.
+These are just a few favorites that are Montessori aligned board books with realistic pictures used.

-They stand up well on the shelf and I can put 1-3 up and they don’t take up too much space.
-Easy for baby to grab and sit and floor to look at.
+They stand up well on the shelf and I can put between 1-3 up and they don’t take up too much space.

-There are many options, and if you happen to get a Lovevery set for this age it comes with a stacking material.
+There are many options, and if you happen to explore a Lovevery kit for this age it comes with a stacking material.

-A fun little shaker type material that always brings a big smile when they realize their actions creates noise.
+A fun little noise shaker material that always brings a big smile when they realize their actions create noise.